Jyrezo/RandomNumberGame-CPP/README.md

 # RandomNumberGame-CPP

-A Random Number Game I decided to program to test my knowledge of C++, I open sourced this repo because why not?
+A Random Number Game I decided to program to test my knowledge of C++!
+I open sourced this repo because why not?